medplum/medplum/packages/docs/docs/fhir-datastore/updating-data.md

 ## Upsert Operation

-The `upsert` operation also performs a `PUT` command, to update your entire resource.
-However, instead of taking the `id`, it allows you to use [FHIR Search Parameters](/docs/search/basic-search#search-parameters) to find the resource you want to update.
-Additionally, if it cannot find a match, it will create the resource sent to the server.
+The `upsert` operation also performs a `PUT` command, updating your entire resource.
+However, instead of taking the `id`, it allows you to use a search query with [FHIR search parameters](/docs/search/basic-search#search-parameters) to find the resource you want to update.
+If it cannot find a match, it will create the resource sent to the server.

 Medplum provides the `upsertResource` method on the `MedplumClient`, which implements the `upsert` operation.
-The function takes a `resource` and a search query to find the resource to be updated.
+The function takes a `resource` and a FHIR search query to find the resource to be updated.

+- If the search query resolves to a single resource, that resource will be updated.
+- If it does not find a matching resource, one will be created from the given data.
+- If multiple matches are found, an error will be returned.
+In this case, more specific search criteria are required to unambiguously identify the resource to be updated or created.

 The below operation searches for a patient to add a name to, and creates it if it cannot be found.